 Retrieves the active path and the process stages for the "Lead To Opportunity Sales Process" instance using the

 Retrieves the currently active stage for the "Lead To Opportunity Sales Process" instance, and prompts the user whether to move to the next stage.
 On confirmation to move, sets the next stage in the active path as the active stage for the "Lead To Opportunity Sales Process" instance.

-Finally, prompts the user whether to delete the records created during the sample run.
+Finally, prompts the user whether to delete the rows created during the sample run.